 (Gen. 12:18) Pharaoh roared for the servant to send a runner to summon Abram and to summon other servants to quickly help Pharaoh prepare himself to meet his visitor.
 Another servant was dispatched to prepare Sarai and bring her to the throne room.

-It wasn't long before the two haggard, somehow shrunken men faced each other, Pharaoh in his fabulous royal attire on his throne and Abram in his plain shepherd's garments standing before him.
+It was not long before the two haggard, somehow shrunken men faced each other, Pharaoh in his fabulous royal attire on his throne and Abram in his plain shepherd's garments standing before him.
 Sarai was radiant, serene, composed and beautiful beyond compare in her own nomadic pilgrim clothing as she stepped from beside the throne to stand beside Abram.
-They were as they had been when they'd first met Pharaoh, except neither man would ever be the same again!
+They were as they had been when they had first met Pharaoh, except neither man would ever be the same again!

-Pharaoh couldn't resist it, he couldn't have resisted the impulse if it had meant losing his head.
+Pharaoh could not resist it, he could not have resisted the impulse if it had meant losing his head.
 For some reason he just had to vent his anger and frustration upon Abram and tell him he was the cause of all his drastic troubles.
 He just had to tell Abram he was a liar and Pharaoh was innocent but he was the man paying the price for Abram's sin.
 God's man Abram had to stand there and take it while Satan's man Pharaoh told the truth when he said God's man was a liar!

 (Gen. 12:18-19) "What is this that thou hast done unto me? why didst thou not tell me that she was thy wife?
 Why saidst thou, she is my sister? so I might have her to me to wife: now therefore behold thy wife, take her, and go thy way."
 It was one of the few times God and Satan would ever smile at the same time!